 8 Tips for Winning REO Foreclosure Offers

 Many savvy home buyers want to hit the jackpot by buying an REO foreclosure, some of which are often under-priced.
-REO foreclosures (which stands for Real Estate Owned) are homes that the bank has foreclosed upon and now carries in its inventory.
+REO foreclosures (which stands for Real Estate Owned) are homes that the bank has foreclosed upon and who now carries it in its inventory.
 Some are great deals; some are not, like with anything in real estate you need to understand what you are getting yourself in to.

 When banks price REO foreclosures under the comparable sales, multiple offers are often the response.
 This means you could be up against stiff competition for that bank-owned home.
 Or not.
 Look for homes with longer days on market if you want to negotiate lower prices.

-It's not unusual for some REO foreclosures in Sacramento, where I sell, to receive 15 or 20 offers.
-Sometimes the bank will throw out all but a handful offers and then ask the selected buyers to resubmit what is called "Highest and Best" offer.
+It's not unusual for some REO foreclosures in Sacramento, for instance where I sell, to receive 15 or 20 offers.
+Sometimes the bank will throw out all but a handful of these offers and then ask the selected buyers to resubmit what is called "Highest and Best" offer.
 Sometimes, the bank simply accepts the best offer at inception.

 If you're wondering how you can make your REO offer shine above all the rest and be the winning offer, here are a few tips to help you select the right price and terms:

 1. Get the Property History of that REO Foreclosure

 Ask your buyer's agent to find out the bank's purchase price on the Trustee's Deed or Sheriff's Deed.
 Generally, it is noted on the document itself, which you can get from the tax rolls or a title company.
 Compare that price to the price the bank is asking.
 Sometimes bank want to foreclosure and will set a bid price so high that no investors will buy the home at auction.

 Look at the value of the loans that were once secured to the property.
 Somewhere between the original mortgage balance(s) and the foreclosure sale price is the amount the bank will accept, if the home is under-priced.

 2. Determine Comparable Sales for the REO Foreclosure